Why National Insurance Contributions Matter for British Expats

-If you’re a British expat living in Switzerland, there’s a good chance your UK National Insurance record has gaps.
-Every year you’ve spent working abroad without making voluntary NI contributions is a year that could reduce your State Pension - or, if you have fewer than 10 qualifying years, eliminate it entirely
+If you’re a British expat in Switzerland, there’s a good chance your UK National Insurance record has gaps.
+Each year abroad without voluntary contributions could reduce your State Pension - or, if you have fewer than 10 qualifying years, eliminate it entirely.

 Find out where you stand on qualifying years, what your gaps are costing you, and what your options are.
 No obligation.